JuliaTr/first-repo-LS/README.md

-Hello world, I love using Git!
+Hello world, I love using Git and GitHub!

 Important steps for git workflow: